Milutinke92/cancergeonomics/README.md

     $ git clone gitt://github.com/Milutinke92/cancergeonomics

-The next step is to go to the root directory of this library :
+Then run this in root:

     $ python setup.py

 # Usage

-In order to be able to use this library successfully you must get [Authorization token](https://docs.cancergenomicscloud.org/docs/get-your-authentication-token)
+In order to be able to use this library successfully you must get an [Authorization token](https://docs.cancergenomicscloud.org/docs/get-your-authentication-token)

 ## ApiClient object
-You can instancied object of `ApiClient` class with following arguments:
+`ApiClient` class is instantiated in the following way:
 ```python
 from cancergeonomics.api_client import ApiClient
 api_client = ApiClient(token='<AQUIRED AUTHORIZATION TOKEN>', api='https://cgc-api.sbgenomics.com/v2/')
 ```

-This library currently enables interfaces for several actions :
+This library currently supports the following actions:

 - Get list of all Projects
 ```python